Cyber Risk – Security Breach Notification Statutes

 • General Professional Information

-Yes: if over 1,000 residents, notify national consumer reporting agencies Discovery of a breach Most expedient manner and without unreasonable delay Yes
+Yes: if over 50 residents, simultaneously notify the AG and if over 1,000 residents, notify all national consumer reporting agencies Discovery of a breach Most expedient manner and without unreasonable delay Statute Silent

 Florida